YangJAT/HCA/README.md

 ![图片](https://github.com/user-attachments/assets/bdcd4e4b-7f14-4a06-a7c0-adb2615ff9ba)

-This tutorial shows how to use R packages for single-cell RNA data analysis, including immune cell annotation, tumor cell annotation, and data integration.
+This tutorial shows how to use HCA R package for single-cell RNA data analysis, including immune cell annotation, tumor cell annotation, and data integration.

  <br>